-The asset values shown for 2019-20 are as at 31 March 2020 to reflect material changes during the year within the asset.
-Asset values in previous years are shown as at 1st April 2019, 2018 and 2017.
+The asset values shown for 2020-21 are as at 31 March 2021 to reflect material changes during the year within the asset.
+Asset values in previous years are shown as at 1st April for that year.
 The Council has introduced a rolling programme of revaluations and assets are subject to a five-year review as a minimum.
 The valuations were undertaken in accordance with the Statements of Asset Valuation Practice and Guidance Notes ('The Red Book') prepared by the Assets Valuation Standards Committee of the Royal Institution of Chartered Surveyors and in accordance with the recommendations made by the Chartered Institute of Public Finance and Accountancy.
 The bases for the valuation for each category of non-current assets are set out in the Statement of Accounting Policies at note 1.